 Googlebot uses sitemaps and databases of links discovered during previous crawls to determine where to go next.
 Whenever the crawler finds new links on a site, it adds them to the list of pages to visit next.
 If Googlebot finds changes in the links or broken links, it will make a note of that so the index can be updated.
 The program determines how often it will crawl pages.
 To make sure Googlebot can correctly index your site, you need to check its crawlability.
 If your site is available to crawlers they come around often.

 There are several different robots.
 For instance, the AdSense and AdsBot check ad quality, while Mobile Apps Android checks Android apps.
-For us, these are most important ones:
+For us, these are the most important ones:

 How Googlebot visits your site